firstdraft/guides/getting-automated-feedback.md

 In this case, the test expected to find an element with a class of `word_count` that contains the number 10, but instead it only found the content "Replace this string with your answer".

-Whenever you've made changes, you can run `rails grade:all` in your Cloud9 terminal and you should see updated feedback.
-You can run `rails grade:all` as many times as you like.
+Whenever you've made changes, you can run `rails grade` in your Cloud9 terminal and you should see updated feedback.
+You can run `rails grade` as many times as you like.

+### Remember that your first job is always to make your app work like the target.
+You should not rely exclusively on the automated tests; click through the target and your own app manually and get them to match behaviors first.